jiangzz-lab/task-manager/README.md

 - **models.py**: Defines the database models using SQLAlchemy ORM
 - **schemas.py**: Defines Pydantic schemas for request/response validation
 - **database.py**: Handles database connection and session management
+- **entrypoint.sh**: Script that runs when the container starts, ensuring proper database initialization
+- **init_db.py**: Script that checks for and creates database tables and columns if they don't exist

 ### Database Schema